From Haiku Deck to PowerPoint

 5. Any Creative Commons photo credits will be automatically pulled in to the bottom of each slide.

-If you have additional questions about exporting, please drop us a line at support (at) haikudeck (dot) com.
+If you have additional questions about exporting, please visit our Customer Support page.